mrejas/edu-iot-hands-on/exercises/exercise-1.md

 # IoT Exercise 1

 In this exercise we will control a LED on our breadboard using commands from an application connected to IoT Open.
 This is exactly how a switch or any on/off actuator works.
+This will also work as a foundation for the following exercises.

 ![Overview of the goal for this exercise](../images/exercise-1-overview.png)

 ## Material

 - Raspberry Pi with 64bit operating system
-- Breadboard and some connection cables
+- Breadboard and some connection cables so that you can connect the pins from the Raspberry Pi to you breadboard.
 - A LED
 - A 330 Ohm Resistor

 ## Preparations

 - Install Raspberry Pi OS 64bit on your Raspberry (if you haven't already).
 Make sure you can log in to it from your laptop.
-- You should have an account on IoT Open
+- You should have an account on IoT Open that you can log into from earlier exercises.

 ## Learning goals

 - Actuators (Control real things via IoT, unlike sensors that just collects data)
 - Communication via MQTT
 - Edge Clients
-- How topic\_write works in IoT Open
+- How topic\_write and the MQTT-payload format works in IoT Open
 - Starting point for following exercises

 ## Steps to make this happen